atomic-avocado/nucleolus/README.md

 }
 ```

-####Step 3 - Lastly we create our presenter that should extend Presenter class passing as parameter your view class create previously.
+####Step 3 - Finally, we create our presenter, witch should extend the Presenter class, passing as a parameter your view class created previously.
 ```java
 public class UsersPresenter extends Presenter<UsersActivity> {
     //TODO Your presente code